 Leather Boots – Stivania

 Sandals are not the only products that Cretans can make from leather.
-Inherited by the Arabs and Saracens, the skills of working with leather remain intact throughout centuries.
+Inherited by the Arabs and Saracens, the skills of working with leather have remained intact throughout the centuries.

-There is even a dedicated street to leather art in Chania.
-Skrydlof Street, also known as Stivanadika, is the center of leather artists in Crete.
+There is even a street dedicated to leather art in Chania.
+Skrydlof Street, also known as Stivanadika, is Crete’s center for leather artists.

 Upon your visit here, you can notice the strong smell of leather lingering around this pedestrian-only street.
-Even if you do not want to buy anything, you will not regret strolling around Stivanadika.
+Even if you do not want to buy anything, you will not regret strolling around Stivanadika in Chania’s Old Town.

 Komboloi

-Most importantly, moving the beads around can work as a stress reliever.
-Especially useful for someone trying to limit smoking.
+Most importantly, moving the beads around can work as a stress reliever, which is especially useful for someone trying to limit smoking.

-According to local legends, apart from relaxation, komboloi can also bring good luck.
-No matter whether this is true or not, they can be a stylish decor to your room.
+According to local legends, komboloi can also bring good luck and relaxation.
+Whether this is true or not, they can be stylish decor for your room.

-Finally, komboloi is an easy-to-package souvenir.
-As a result, it won’t take much of your luggage space.
-Pretty handy if you want to buy multiple worry beads for your loved ones.
+Finally, komboloi is an easy-to-package souvenir, so it won’t take up much of your luggage space.
+This is pretty handy if you want to buy multiple worry beads for your loved ones.

 When shopping for komboloi, don’t think only of the men in the house, ask to see the female version too, they are gorgeous!